-Policy information about cell lines

-Cell line source(s)

-State the source of each cell line used.

-Authentication

-Describe the authentication procedures for each cell line used OR declare that none of the cell lines used were authenticated.

-Mycoplasma contamination

-Confirm that all cell lines tested negative for mycoplasma contamination OR describe the results of the testing for mycoplasma contamination OR declare that the cell lines were not tested for mycoplasma contamination.

-Commonly misidentified lines (See ICLAC register)

-Name any commonly misidentified cell lines used in the study and provide a rationale for their use.
+Policy information about cell lines and Sex and Gender in Research Cell line source(s) State the source of each cell line used and the sex of all primary cell lines and cells derived from human participants or vertebrate models.
+Authentication Describe the authentication procedures for each cell line used OR declare that none of the cell lines used were authenticated.
+Mycoplasma contamination Confirm that all cell lines tested negative for mycoplasma contamination OR describe the results of the testing for mycoplasma contamination OR declare that the cell lines were not tested for mycoplasma contamination.
+Commonly misidentified lines (See ICLAC register) Name any commonly misidentified cell lines used in the study and provide a rationale for their use.

-Palaeontology
+Palaeontology and Archaeology

-Specimen provenance

-Provide provenance information for specimens and describe permits that were obtained for the work (including the name of the issuing authority, the date of issue, and any identifying information).

-Specimen deposition

-Indicate where the specimens have been deposited to permit free access by other researchers.

-Dating methods

-If new dates are provided, describe how they were obtained (e.g. collection, storage, sample pretreatment and measurement), where they were obtained (i.e. lab name), the calibration program and the protocol for quality assurance OR state that no new dates are provided.

-Tick this box to confirm that the raw and calibrated dates are available in the paper or in Supplementary Information.
+Specimen provenance Provide provenance information for specimens and describe permits that were obtained for the work (including the name of the issuing authority, the date of issue, and any identifying information).
+Permits should encompass collection and, where applicable, export.
+Specimen deposition Indicate where the specimens have been deposited to permit free access by other researchers.
+Dating methods If new dates are provided, describe how they were obtained (e.g. collection, storage, sample pretreatment and measurement), where they were obtained (i.e. lab name), the calibration program and the protocol for quality assurance OR state that no new dates are provided.
+Tick this box to confi rm that the raw and calibrated dates are available in the paper or in Supplementary Information.